vipultapare/Testing/README.md

 Suppose we assume that four days we are given to the functional testing.
 On the first day, we check one module, and on the second day, we will go for another module.
 And on the fourth day, we find a critical bug when it is given it to the developer; he/she says it will take another two days to fix it.
 Then we have to postpone the release date for these extra two days.
 To overcome this problem, we perform smoke testing, let us see how it works, in the above situation, instead of the testing module by module thoroughly and come up with critical bug at the end, it is better to do smoke testing before we go for functional, integration and system testing that is, in each module we have to test for essential or critical features, and then proceed for further testing </p>

+<h2>Sanity Testing</h2>
+<p>It is performed to check whether the bugs have been fixed after the build.
+Generally, Sanity testing is performed on stable builds.
+It is also known as a variant of regression testing.

+The initial aim of performing sanity testing is to determine that the planned features work roughly as expected.
+If the sanity test fails, the build is rejected to save the costs and time complex in more severe testing.
+It is performed on Stable Build.</p>